promatia/acts/constitution_act.md

 - (b) Promatian - The demonym of a registered citizen of the nation of Promatia.
 - (c) National - A citizen who lives within the territory of Promatia, is a registered inlisted member of the Promatian Military, or who is a member of government staff with a security clearance.
 - (d) Extranational - A non-promatian citizen.
-- (e) Senator - The highest order of authority of the Promatian government.
+- (e) Senator - The highest order of authority of the Promatian government, and authority over a single Government Department.
+A member of the Senate.
 - (f) Senate - The collection of all senators in Promatia.
 - (g) Government Department - An autonomous branch, legislative, executive, or judicial organization within Promatia lead by an elected minister.
-- (h) Minister - The highest order of authority over a single Government Department.
+- (h) Minister - The highest order of authority over a single Government Department, and a member of the Senate.
+All Ministers are Senators.
-- (i) Ministry - The collection of all ministers.
-- (j) Voter - A citzen of the population of Promatia with permission to vote.
+- (i) Voter - A citzen of the population of Promatia with permission to vote.
-- (k) Assembly - The collection of all voting members of the populous.
+- (j) Assembly - The collection of all voting members of the populous.

 ### Section 4: Constitutional Amendments
 #### Paragraph 1: Parts Subject to Amendments